tiffcardzdcu/corsys/corsys-conquest/README.md

 ```

 ## Running the CGI Server
 Make sure you have NodeJS installed on your machine.
-The same folder has a NodeJS project with package.json in the same folder.
+The project's root folder has a NodeJS project with package.json.
 After cloning the project, **in another terminal** run
 ```
 $ npm install
 ```